Twentysix26/Red-Docs/red/red_guide_linux_upstart.md

 title: Autorestarting on Linux
 sidebar: red_sidebar
 permalink: /red_guide_linux_upstart/
+last_updated: May 20, 2016
 ---

-{{site.data.alerts.important}} Before doing this, start it at least once and do the configuration process. {{site.data.alerts.end}}

-How to make it auto restart in case of crash, using Upstart.
-This guide assumes you used the Linux guide to install Red.
 {{site.data.alerts.note}} Newer Ubuntu versions (15 and above) do not have upstart built in.{{site.data.alerts.end}}
 To enable upstart on these systems, follow [this guide](https://www.maketecheasier.com/re-enable-upstart-ubuntu/). ***Please note this isn't guaranteed to work, and we are not liable for any broken machines.***

+{{site.data.alerts.important}} Before doing this, start Red at least once and do the configuration process. {{site.data.alerts.end}}

+How to make Red auto restart in case of crash, using Upstart.
+This guide assumes you used the Linux guide to install Red.

 `sudo nano /etc/init/red.conf`